Square Foot Gardening

 - And many more!

-To see more pictures and stay updated on the project, feel free to check out our facebook page!
+To see more pictures and stay updated as the seasons change, check out our Facebook page!